Premier League: Matchweek 25, Kit Review

 Kit Highlights

-Bayer Leverkusen are the only team to wear just a single kit look in the six games.
+Bayer Leverkusen remain the only team to wear a single kit look through the League Phase.

 Kit Stats